barisgit/wikly/README.md

 - Support for environment variables and configuration files
 - Read-only operation (won't modify your wiki)
 - Export content with original paths and hierarchy
+- Content analysis with Gemini AI to ensure style guide compliance

 ## Installation